 Rebecca L. Hashim, Ph.D., assistant professor of psychiatry and pediatrics at the Albert Einstein College of Medicine in New York, advises, “If you become aware of a teen’s destructive behavior, it is important to communicate these concerns to that teen’s parent.”
 She says that parents often talk themselves out of reporting such information because they believe it’s not their problem or they convince themselves that maybe they’re just imagining it and don’t investigate further.
 However, if a parent truly believes a behavior will risk the teen’s well-being, it’s best to relay the information to the other teen’s parent.
 “If what you have seen or have been told is actually happening and you don’t share that information, you run the risk that the destructive behavior continues or even escalates, which can lead to serious consequences,” she adds.

-“When a parent personally believes that there is a credible and reasonable threat to the life, safety or well-being of her teen as a result of another teen’s behavior, the first and most important consideration should be the safety of her teen,” explains Gilberto Velez-Domenech, M.D., chief of adolescent medicine at Maria Fareri Children’s Hospital located in Westchester Medical Center in New York.
+“When a parent personally believes that there is a credible and reasonable threat to the life, safety or well-being of her teen as a result of another teen’s behavior, the first and most important consideration should be the safety of her teen,” explains Gilberto Velez-Domenech, M.D., an adolescent medicine doctor in New York.

 However, some situations are not so clear-cut, such as issues involving sexual behaviors.
 Velez-Domenech says, “I would advise parents to seriously think twice before ever discussing their own teen’s or someone else’s teen’s sexuality with another parent.
 The source of the information about a teen’s sexuality is almost always second-hand and intrinsically unreliable.”

 Velez-Domenech says it’s best to approach the other parent directly, in person and with total privacy and discretion.